|

 around the ears then over the top of the head, came dressed as a ballerina

 and ballet slippers.
-The Margaret (celebrity doll; Margaret O'Brien
+The Margaret (celebrity doll Margaret O'Brien

-actress) face molds are usually marked:
+actress) face molds, doll usually marked

 Alexander, Alex or